makrai/notes/martinez-lucas20-msp-conversat-corp.md

 # Abstract

-* lack of large corpora annotated with emotional labels that reflect the temporal complexity of expressive behaviors, especially during multiparty interactions
+* large corpus annotated with emotional labels that reflect the temporal complexity of expressive behaviors, especially during multiparty interactions
 * we introduce the MSP-Conversation corpus, which contains
   * interactions annotated with time-continuous emotional traces for arousal (calm/active), valence (negative/pos), and dominance (weak/strong)